dlsmallw/NLPinitiative/docs/index.md

 │       ├── predict.py          <- Code to run model inference with trained models
 │       └── train.py            <- Code to train models
 │
-├── notebooks           <- Directory containing Jupyter notebooks detailing research, testing and │                          example usage of project modules │
 ├── references          <- Directory containing Data dictionaries, manuals, and all other │                          explanatory materials
 │
+├── test                <- Directory containing unit test files │
 ├── LICENSE             <- Open-source license if one is chosen │